-West Brom's Evans, Barry, Livermore and Myhill apologise for taxi incident
+West Brom's Evans, Barry, Livermore and Myhill apologise after taxi incident

 - From the section West Brom

-West Brom's Jonny Evans, Gareth Barry, Jake Livermore and Boaz Myhill have apologised after a taxi was stolen from outside a fast-food restaurant in Barcelona on Thursday.
+West Brom players Gareth Barry, Jonny Evans, Jake Livermore and Boaz Myhill have apologised - after a taxi was stolen from outside a fast-food restaurant in Barcelona on Thursday.

-The quartet were interviewed but not arrested by Catalonia police during the early hours.
-The Premier League club are investigating the incident, which happened during a training trip.
+The quartet were interviewed but not arrested by police after the incident, which happened in the early hours of the morning and is being investigated by the Premier League club.

 "We felt it important we identify ourselves out of respect for team-mates who otherwise could be implicated by association," they said in a statement.

-West Brom and Northern Ireland defender Evans 30, former England midfielder Barry 36, England international Livermore, 28, and reserve keeper Myhill, 35, said they wanted to apologise for "the events which have been the subject of widespread and negative publicity".
+West Brom and Northern Ireland defender Evans 30, former England midfielder Barry 36, England international Livermore, 28, and reserve goalkeeper Myhill, 35, said they wanted to apologise for "breaking the curfew" and for "the events which have been the subject of widespread and negative publicity".

-Mossos d'Esquadra - the Catalan regional police force - told BBC Sport, the four players involved wanted to go out in Barcelona, but found everything closed so took a taxi to a fast-food restaurant.
+Mossos d'Esquadra - the Catalan regional police force - had told BBC Sport the four players involved wanted to go out in Barcelona, but found everything closed so took a taxi to a fast-food restaurant.

 When they left, at approximately 05:30, it is alleged they took the taxi and drove back to their hotel - without the driver.